 \subsection{Networked Positioning and Tracking}

-When in a cluttered industrial environment, the signal is easy to be blocked by the metallic assets, which degrades the localizability and the positioning accuracy.
+When in a cluttered environment, the signal is easy to be blocked by the metallic assets, which degrades the localizability and the positioning accuracy.
 On the other hand, for the sub-6 GHz bandwidth-limited systems, the angular resolution is limited even though a small antenna array can be installed.
 Therefore, improving the geometrical diversity of the anchors or access points can enhance the accuracy and coverage.
-During tracking, the local access points can share the channel or location information with the remote access points as a priori knowledge.
-Furthermore, for multi-target device-based tracking, the localized targets can also act as the new access points if they possess the transceiver functionality.
-We call this type of cooperative and distributed scheme: the networked positioning and tracking.
+During tracking, the local access points can share the channel information with the remote access points as a priori knowledge.
+Furthermore, for multi-target device-based tracking, the localized targets can also act as the new access points if they possess the transceiver functionality, namely, the networked positioning and tracking.
 Through information exchange, the field of sensing and the performance of each access point can be improved greatly.